taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: **"*Why do you care?*"**

-Min: **"Why *don't* you care?
+Min: **"Why do you *not* care?
 Don't you realise that by giving up, you're letting the Peacekeepers and the WORLD GOV *win*??"**

 ### Page 7

+Asoka, starting to get angry.

-Asoka: **"*They already won...my home is gone, my family is dead...*"**
+Asoka: **"*They already won...my home is gone, and my family is dead!*"**

 Min: **"What about your people, the other Biononymous?
 Didn't you come all this way to help them??"**

 Asoka: **"*Yeah, exactly!
 I tried, and I failed...*"**

-In her frustration, Min gets up on her knees and shouts down at Asoka.
+In her frustration, Min gets up on her knees, trying to tower over Asoka, who even when sitting is at least a good head height taller.

 Min: **"So are you gonna sit there and continue to be useless, just because *one thing* didn't turn out *exactly* the way you expected??"**

+Asoka: **"Useless...that's exactly what I am..."**

-Asoka begins crying again.
-Min looks upset that she triggered Asoka's tears, but also still angry with Asoka's apathy.
+Asoka begins crying again, and hides their face in their hands.
+Min looks upset that she triggered Asoka's tears, but she is also still angry with Asoka's apathy.

-Min: **"Look, I'm so sorry...I get really impatient sometimes...I'm just...so angry about the Peacekeepers...can I give you hug?"**
+Min: **"Look, I'm so sorry...I get really impatient sometimes...I'm just...*so angry* about the Peacekeepers..."**

+Min crawls around the food to kneel by Asoka.

+Min: **"...can I give you hug?"**

 Asoka doesn't look up, but gives a tiny nod.

-Asoka, barely audible: **"*Mmmhmm...*"**
+Asoka, barely audible: **"*Yes...*"**

-Iri gives Min an encouraging wave with the tip of an arm.
-Min walks around the food to kneel by Asoka and embrace them gently, tentatively.
+Iri gives Min an encouraging smile.
+Min embraces Asoka gently, tentatively.
 Asoka turns their face into Min's chest and begins to cry loudly, in heaving sobs.
 Min's eyes start to also fill with tears, and the two teens cry and hold each other.

 ### Page 8

-Asoka and Min sit back to back in Asoka's sleeping bubble, watching the sun disappear behind the horizon.
-Early stars are already twinkling in the twilight.
-They are both sipping more patua fruit juice, faces streaked with tears and looking emotionally spent.
+Asoka and Min sit in the upper branches of Asoka's sleeping bubble, backs against the main tree trunk, watching the sun disappear behind the horizon.
+Early stars and fireflies are already twinkling in the twilight, and a waning moon is rising.
+Both teens are sipping patua fruit juice, faces streaked with tears and looking emotionally spent.

+Asoka: **"This juice is *so* good!"**

+Min: **"Mmmhmm!
+My dad makes the *best* patua juice!"**

+They drink in blissful silence.

+Asoka: **"I wish we could see more stars..."**

+Min: **"Yeah?
+Then come on!"**

+### Page 9

-Asoka: **"*
+Asoka: **"*This is *incredible*.*"**

+Asoka is now fully dressed, and they are looking out over a vast rainforest canopy, standing on a tree platform and clutching the much shorter Min, who is locked into the tree top branches with strategically grown spikes.
+There is no eSyrup bubble here, so Min's eyelids are shut to protect her eyes from the atmosphere, even as the eSyrup in the thin skin of her eyelids let in just enough photos to transmit the view to her retina anyway.
+Min breathes only through her nose, keeping her lips tightly shut but